themepark-dev/theme.park/README.md

 ### Hotio containers

-The scripts in `root\etc\cont-init.d` will also work with containers made by Hotio.
+The scripts in root\etc\cont-init.d will also work with containers made by Hotio.
+But you may need to change the path for the HTML file.

 [https://hotio.dev/containers/sonarr/#executing-your-own-scripts](https://hotio.dev/containers/sonarr/#executing-your-own-scripts)